 Rockfeller style oysters au gratin, with spinach and parmesan

-Oysters are most often enjoyed raw, simply served with a squeeze of lemon juice or mignonette.
+Oysters are most often enjoyed raw, simply served with a squeeze of lemon juice or a classic mignonette.

-Here’s a recipe for Rockefeller-style gratinéed oysters with spinach and garlic, without béchamel.
+Here's a Rockefeller-style gratinéed oyster recipe with spinach and garlic, made without béchamel.

 Oysters with spinach au gratin